Kerry Galusha: 2015–present

 To begin the 2022–23 season, Team Galusha reached the quarterfinals of the 2022 Saville Shoot-Out where they lost to Casey Scheidegger.
 They then played in the 2022 PointsBet Invitational where they again lost to the Scheidegger rink in the opening round.
 The team continued to have success on tour in October, reaching the semifinals of the 2022 Tour Challenge Tier 2 Slam and the quarterfinals of the North Grenville Women's Fall Curling Classic.
 In the new year, they again went undefeated to win the 2023 Northwest Territories Scotties Tournament of Hearts, defeating Reese Wainman 8–1 in the final.
 Representing the Territories at the 2023 Scotties Tournament of Hearts, Team Galusha started the event with a 3–1 record before losing their next three games.
 They won their final game against the Yukon to finish fourth in their pool with a 4–4 record, missing the playoffs.

 The Galusha rink did not have as much success on tour the following season, only reaching the playoffs in two of their first six events.
 This included a semifinal finish at the Alberta Tour Kick-off and a quarterfinal appearance at the 2023 KW Fall Classic.
 In December, the team went undefeated at the Stu Sells Brantford Nissan Classic until the final where they lost to Courtney Auld.
 After winning the 2024 Northwest Territories Scotties Tournament of Hearts, the team announced the 2024 Scotties Tournament of Hearts would be their last event together as they would disband at the end of the season.
 At the Hearts, the team finished fifth in their pool with a 3–5 record.
 This included defeating Manitoba's Jennifer Jones in their final round robin game and having the largest comeback in Scotties history, overcoming a seven-point deficit after three ends to defeat Ontario's Danielle Inglis 10–9.

-Galusha formed a new team for the 2024-25 season, curling with Megan Koehler, Shona Barbour, and daughter Sydney Galusha.
+Galusha formed a new team for the 2024–25 season, curling with Megan Koehler, Shona Barbour, and daughter Sydney Galusha.
 Galusha won the 2025 Northwest Territories Women's Curling Championship, her 21st Northwest Territories Championship title.
 Prior to the 2025 Scotties Tournament of Hearts, Galusha announced that this Scotties will be her last as a player, as she will be retiring from competitive curling at the end of the season.
 Galusha finished her last Scotties with a 3–5 record, missing the playoffs.
 Over her 19 official appearances at the Scotties, she finished with a grand total of 173 official games played at the Scotties, which tied her with Mary-Anne Arsenault for 4th all time in total career games played.

+Galusha currently coaches the Nicky Kaufman rink.